Sightseeing in the East Midlands

 Birdwatching & Nature Reserves in the East Midlands

-Before departing on a cheap flight from East Midlands animal and nature lovers may want to head to Frampton Marsh where the RSPB reserve can be found.
+Animal and nature lovers may want to head to Frampton Marsh where the RSPB reserve can be found.
 This is home to various bird species which come and go by season.
 Another good place for birdwatchers is Gibraltar Point National Nature Reserve which is set alongside the Lincolnshire Coast and has large stretches of sand and rugged scenery perfect for walking.

 Activity breaks in the East Midlands